BrossTeam/DataProcessingTask-01/README.md

 ## What to do?

-In this simple task you will need to convert a metrix from `std::vector<std::vector<float>>` into our custom type of `ctranslate2::StorageView` you can find its definition [here](https://github.com/OpenNMT/CTranslate2/blob/5f9aac6d3cf240a2f47dcc663f608bb445d41218/src/storage_view.cc)
+In this simple task you will need to convert a matrix from `std::vector<std::vector<float>>` into our custom type of `ctranslate2::StorageView` you can find its definition [here](https://github.com/OpenNMT/CTranslate2/blob/5f9aac6d3cf240a2f47dcc663f608bb445d41218/src/storage_view.cc)